The REAL Costa RicaFind it Fast! Use Search

 In most places in the world the term nightclub means a place where you can go for dinner, maybe a live show, dancing and so on.
 Well these nightclubs are different and the live show is not for the kids.

-Nightclub here means strip clubs or private dance clubs... the live dancing tends to be of the "table dance" variety.
+Nightclub here means nude strip clubs or private dance clubs... the live dancing tends to be of the "table dance" variety.
 Some do offer food and of course all offer drinks.
 Entry fees, cover charges, membership dues, all refer to the cost of entry.
 Prostitution at these locations is not unheard of.
 There are also a variety of clubs that are patronized by gay Costa Ricans.

 TOP